haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 comments are dropped by the lexer and no other parts down the pipeline can see any comments.
 To preserve comments, we must go against this prior design by making the lexer emit comments.

-We also need to store the comments somewhere in the output of `readFields` which outputs `[Field Position]`.
+We also needed to store the comments somewhere in the output of `readFields` which outputs `[Field Position]`.

 The `Field ann` data type is defined as follows